SQream/sqream_docs/operational_guides/hdfs_partitioned_foreign_tables.rst

 Verifying Partition Pruning in the Query Plan
 =============================================

-When partition pruning is active, the compiler report will include an explicit "Partition Pruning" step[cite: 51].
-Run ``SELECT compiler_report(...)`` on your query and confirm the node is present[cite: 51].
-If absent, verify that your ``WHERE`` predicate references a declared partition key[cite: 52].
+When partition pruning is active, the compiler report will include an explicit "Partition Pruning" step.
+Run ``SELECT compiler_report(...)`` on your query and confirm the node is present.
+If absent, verify that your ``WHERE`` predicate references a declared partition key.

 When Partition Pruning Does Not Apply
 -------------------------------------